Design files for this project can be found here (board + firmware), here (3D model).

-For the longest time now, I’ve wanted to build myself a Nixie tube clock completely from scratch.
-Building one isn’t easy though given the various barriers to entry: the high cost of Nixie tubes ($10-$50 each), high voltages for driving the tubes (~170V), designing the PCB, the desire for an nice enclosure that isn’t made out of laser cut acrylic..
-All together, it meant that I didn’t have the time and resources to put towards this project until now.
+Ever since I started dabbling in electronics, I’ve wanted to build myself a Nixie tube clock completely from scratch.
+Building one isn’t easy though given the various barriers to entry: the high cost of Nixie tubes ($10-$50 each), high voltages for driving the tubes (~170V+), designing the PCB, the desire for an nice enclosure that isn’t 3D printed or made out of laser cut acrylic, etc. All together, it meant that I didn’t have the time, knowledge, or resources for this project until now.

 Continue reading Nixie Tube Clock

 The original post for the LED cube can be found here